 What is the Northern Tulare County Regional Safe Drinking Water Project?

-Cutler, Orosi, East Orosi, Sultana, Monson, Yettem, and Seville are unincorporated communities in the Northern part of Tulare County, and the vast majority of the area residents are low-income Latino farmworker families.
+East Orosi, Sultana, Monson, Yettem, and Seville are unincorporated communities in the Northern part of Tulare County, and the vast majority of the area residents are low-income Latino farmworker families.
 For years, the Northern Tulare County (NTC) communities have struggled with providing potable drinking water due to contaminated groundwater sources with high levels of nitrates and DBCP.
-Currently, the communities of East Orosi, Monson, and Seville are unable to provide safe drinking water to residents due to high levels of nitrates.
-In the last few years, the Orosi Public Utility District has closed four wells due to nitrate contamination, and the Cutler Public Utility District also lost a primary well due to rising contamination levels.
-Further, Orosi, Yettem, and local schools remain at risk of losing their safe drinking water sources and residents in Cutler and Sultana rely on a back-up well that is contaminated with DBCP.
+Currently, East Orosi is unable to provide safe drinking water due to nitrates, and Seville is in the process of replacing dilapidated infrastructure which often requires that residents boil their water.
+Further, Yettem and local schools remain at risk of losing their safe drinking water sources.
 On top of this, some districts are forced to raise rates and spend years trying to secure funds to address their drinking water challenges.

 History of the Project